 How the United Fruit Company Shaped the World

 The CIA was given authorization to conduct a covert operation to remove Arbenz from power.
 Codenamed “Operation PBSUCCESS,” the 1954 operation utilized disgruntled former officer Carlos Castillo Armas to lead a coup d’etat and overthrow Arbenz.

 The US-backed rebels quickly overthrew the army and government, primarily through various forms of psychological warfare.
 American pilots bombed various parts of Guatemala City, though no US troops participated in the invasion.
 Arbenz subsequently resigned and flew to exile in Mexico.

 The Castillo regime led to a huge step backwards for the country.
 He eliminated the agrarian reforms and US-based constitution and gave himself unchecked powers.
 His reliance on the military for support led to widespread corruption and he imprisoned thousands of political enemies.

 Throughout all this the United Fruit Company regained its former lands and privileges, though did not profit off the coup.
 In fact, the coup proved disastrous for the company, as the corrupt regime proved to be a massive destabilizing force in the region that impeded business.
 The UFC would eventually merge with another company to stave off bankruptcy.

 The Castillo policies would eventually lead to a 36-year Civil War in Guatemala that killed an estimated 200,000 civilians.
 The country is still emerging from the carnage to this day.

 A 25-year old Che Guevara was in Guatemala at the time of the coup.
-Witnessing the US-backed invasion is thought to have convinced him that armed struggle was necessary to stave off imperialism.
+Scholars believe that witnessing the US-backed invasion convinced Che that armed struggle was necessary to stave off imperialism.

 The outsized political influence of the United Fruit Company shaped the modern world, in many ways for the worse.